What are Lactobacillus bulgaricus & Lactobacillus plantarum?

 L. bulgaricus and L. plantarum are probiotics that are believed to have digestive benefits.
-So far, over 200 different beneficial bacteria have been discovered within the Lactobacillus genus, but L. bulgaricus and L. plantarum appear to be two of the most beneficial strains en par with L. acidophilus.
+So far, over 200 different beneficial bacteria have been discovered within the Lactobacillus genus, but L. bulgaricus and L. plantarum appear to be two of the most beneficial strains.
 Evidence suggests that probiotics may be beneficial for digestion, and it appears that L. bulgaricus and L. plantarum may also help with a wide range of other conditions and ailments.

 Lactobacilli and other probiotics are neither fat-soluble nor water-soluble.
 Instead, they pass through your body using a mechanism called cell suspension.
 This mechanism provides lactobacilli with bioavailability that’s roughly equal to that of water-soluble substances.